lucafe/PCE4UDDE_matlab_codes/README.md

 6 - Computational Results                             (6ch_Results)

-In every folder, you find an other README file whith a short explaination of the codes of the folder.
+In every folder, you find another README file with a short explanation of the codes of the folder.
-In this folder you can find only the Hard Cover of the thesis.
+In this folder, you can find only the Hard Cover of the thesis.

 The codes are implemented in MATLAB r2015a, and they are extensively used to develop all the figures and the tables of my thesis.
 In particular, the figures and the tables were inserted in tex using the Matlab function matlab2tikz and matrix2latex.